zdr1976/YubiKey/README.md

 2.5 to 5 seconds, the second configuration is triggered.

 This password can be generated in `YubiKey` (complies with most password policy requirements) or provided.
-The maximum length is 38 characters wihis is also default value.
+The maximum length is 38 characters which is also default value.

 > Note: the generated portion should comprise only part of your complete
 > password - more specifically, the end of it.
 For security, prepend a password